-With the first sunny and a bit warmer days announcing the Spring after a long Winter, I believe that we all slowly begin to consider where we are with our form and how we can get rid of excess weight by Summer.
+With the first sunny and a bit warmer days announce the Spring after a long Winter, I believe that we all slowly begin to consider where we are with our form and how we can get rid of excess weight by Summer.

 To help things get easier, I want to draw your attention to the 3 key mistakes that should be avoided.